Arnesfield/argstree/README.md

 ### Callback Options

-Type: `(ctx: Context) => ParseOptions | void`
+Type: `(ctx: Context) => void`

-Callback options are fired at specific events during parsing and can also override some options for the node by returning a [`ParseOptions`](src/types/options.types.ts) object.
+Callback options are fired at specific events during parsing.
+Some options for the node can be overridden by modifying the properties of the [`Context`](src/types/options.types.ts) object.

 #### options.onCreate()